-It is the responsibility of the application to determine these values.
-Because they need to be available at start-of-frame (SoP), the values must be determined before the frame can be presented to the NAP.
+1. It is the responsibility of the application to determine these values.
+The values must be available at start-of-frame (SoP) so the values must be determined before the frame can be presented to the NAP.

 UDP Payload Checksum Correction Field Update